CBSDLab/CBSDlab.github.io/README.md

 # CSBDlab.github.io

-This is the homepage fo rthe4 CBSD lab
+This is the homepage for the CBSD Lab.